 It is unfortunate, but in many cases, your employer may pressure you into thinking that you are required to be seen by a company doctor following a serious offshore accident.
 This is simply untrue.
 Maritime law gives you the full right to go to a doctor of your own choosing—and in almost all cases, going to your own doctor is in your best interests.

 There are many reasons that you should not go to a company-selected doctor:

 - A company doctor might be more invested in the company's best interests than yours.

-- A company doctor will only perform the specific treatments paid for by the company, which could leave you without necessary tests (such as MRIs) following a serious accident.
+- A company doctor will only perform the treatments paid for by the company, which could leave you without necessary tests.

 - Maintenance and cure will only be paid until your treating physician states you are at "maximum cure," which could be much sooner than necessary if your company is in control of the treatment instead of your doctor

 Choose Your Own Doctor & Protect Your Best Interests